sqids/sqids-spec/README.md

    - The difference in length is calculated.
    - That length is taken from the alphabet and decoded back into a number.
    - That number is prepended into the input array as a throwaway number & encoding restarts (this time partitioned).
-1. If the generated ID is found to have a blocklist word within:
+1. If the blacklist function matches the generated ID:
    - If this is the first time, a throwaway number is prepended to the input array & encoding restarts (this time partitioned).
 However, during encoding a `partition` character is used to isolate the throwaway number, as opposed to the `separator` character.
-   - If the throwaway number has also matched the blocklist, then the throwaway number is incremented & encoding restarts.
+   - If the throwaway number has also matched the blacklist, then the throwaway number is incremented & encoding restarts.

 Decoding is the same process but in reverse.